Vladimir Guerrero Jr.: Scouting report

 Guerrero was seen as a top prospect due to his exceptional hitting ability, which scouts often graded an 80, the highest possible mark on baseball's 20-to-80 scouting scale.
-His power often received a 70 grade, which indicates a "plus-plus" tool in the scouting industry.
+His power is often rated at a 70 grade, which indicates a "plus-plus" tool in the scouting industry.
 Defensively, scouts were unsure if he could remain at third base at the major league level, but he has shown the potential to develop into a passable defender.
-However, Keith Law has stated that due to Guerrero's body type, he is a future designated hitter.